99ron/fourth-milestone-carpedia/README.md

     Ability to Create, Edit, Delete and View Vehicles Ability to vote on vehicles
-    Ability to see if voted on a vehicle and to view its total likes Ability to order by Brand, Drive type and organise by Brand name (A - Z) or if the vehicle has likes
+    Ability to see if voted on a vehicle and to view its total likes Ability to order by Brand, Drive type and organise by Brand name with an assortment of filters

 ## Features Left to Implement